cloud-gov/product/adr/ADR-0004-tcp-routes.md

 ### Architecture

 We'll add
-- one AWS NLB
+- at least one AWS NLB, each NLB having multiple listeners
-- three gorouters
+- three tcp-routers
 - five diego cells

 The new diego cells will be in a new isolation segment, and the new gorouters will be dedicated to that segment, with the AWS NLB in front of them.
+There will be exactly one new isolation segment, shared by all tcp-route users.
+Each customer will get one dedicated NLB with a to-be-determined number of ports, more than one, fewer than 51.
+The number of ports per ALB is configured via a global variable;
+customers needing more will need/get additional NLBs (at additional cost).

 ### Usage